h2oai/tutorials/Driverless AI/scoring-pipeline-deployment-in-c++-runtime/scoring-pipeline-deployment-in-c++-runtime.md

 This classification output is the batch scoring done for our Hydraulic System cooling condition.
 You should receive classification probabilities for cool_cond_y.3, cool_cond_y.20, and cool_cond_y.100.
 The 3 means the Hydraulic cooler is close to operating at total failure, 20 means it is operating at reduced efficiency, and 100 means operating at full efficiency.

 The results will give you a probability (a decimal value) for cool_cond_y.3, cool_cond_y.20, and cool_cond_y.100.
-After converting each decimal value to a percentage, note that the highest percentage per row will determine the type of cool_cond_y.
+After converting each decimal value to a percentage, note that the highest percentage per row will determine the type of *cool_cond_y* for that row.

 7\.
 Quit the R interactive terminal: